sqlxpert/lights-off-aws/README.md

 a sample use case.
 See
 [10-minute AWS Client VPN](https://github.com/sqlxpert/10-minute-aws-client-vpn#automatic-scheduling).

-To make your CloudFormation template compatible, see [lights_off_aws_bonus_cloudformation_example.yaml](/cloudformation/lights_off_aws_bonus_cloudformation_example.yaml) .
+To make your own CloudFormation template compatible, see [lights_off_aws_bonus_cloudformation_example.yaml](/cloudformation/lights_off_aws_bonus_cloudformation_example.yaml) .

 Not every resource needs to be deleted and recreated; condition the creation of _expensive_ resources on the `Enable` parameter.
-In the AWS Client VPN stack, the server and client certificates, endpoints and network security groups are not deleted, because they do not cost anything.
-The expensive VPN attachments can be deleted and recreated with no need to reconfigure VPN clients.
+In the AWS Client VPN stack, the VPN endpoints and VPC security groups are not deleted, because they do not cost anything.
+The VPN attachments can be deleted and recreated with no need to reconfigure VPN clients.

 Set the `sched-set-Enable-true` and `sched-set-Enable-false` tags on your own CloudFormation stack.
 At the scheduled times, Lights Off will perform